The Pros and Cons of BYOD Technology Every Employer Needs to Know

 Increased Productivity

 Numerous surveys point to increased productivity as the most significant reason many companies are adopting BYOD policies.
-BYOD permits employees to access company data and networks from their own laptops, smartphones, and tablets.
+BYOD permits employees to access company data and networks from their own devices, including laptops, smartphones, and tablets.

 More Flexibility

-The flexibility that personal smartphones, tablets, and laptops provides makes them attractive for employees and employers.
+The flexibility that personal smartphones, tablets, and laptops provide makes them attractive for employees and employers.
 Depending on the job role, much of an employee’s work can be accomplished anywhere in the world.
 This flexibility makes situations like out-of-town conferences or time off to tend to a sick child more productive since the employee can work remotely.

 Decreased Hardware Investment